HR 5.08pr - Non-permanent (Hourly) Employee Procedures :

 - Overall skill level of the student to be employed.

-- The Vice President for HR will review the PAF and approve, adjust, or disapprove the recommended salary for salaries at or over $16/hour.
+- The Executive Director of Human Resources will review the PAF and approve, adjust, or disapprove the recommended salary for salaries at or over $16/hour.
 The Director of HR will review the PAF and approve, adjust, or disapprove the recommended salary for salaries under $16/hour.

 - It is recommended that international and student employees be initially hired at the minimum rate within the pay range for the appropriate job classification.
 However, the supervisor may employ them at a higher rate of pay within the range if the student has previous job experience or special qualifications for the job.